 WHAT IS SOCIOLOGY?

-Sociology is the study of society and human behaviour.
+Sociology is the development, structure, behaviour and functioning of human society

 WHY STUDY THIS COURSE?

 Sociology allows you to see society in a different way and understand things others do not.
 Have you ever wondered why there are more ethnic minorities in prison?
 Or why some people are brainwashed to join world rejecting cults and sects?
 Why do some people turn to murder?
 Or how we still live in a society where your ethnicity, gender and social class can have massive repercussions on your life?
-Why are people so celebrity obsessed – why are people up to date with Kim Kardashian’s latest hair style rather than the current political affairs which impact our lives so much?
-If you find these questions interesting and enjoy discussing your opinion whilst understanding the opinions and theories of others, then Sociology is for you!
+Why are people so celebrity obsessed – why are people up to date with Beyoncé’s twins rather than the current political affairs which impact our lives so much?

 WHAT CAN YOU EXPECT FROM SOCIOLOGY?